Ephemeral persistence features and the stability of filtered chain complexes: Introduction

 \section{Introduction}

-In topological data analysis, \emph{persistent homology} is one of the main tools used for extracting and analyzing multiscale geometric and topological information from metric spaces.
+In topological data analysis, \emph{persistent homology} is one of the main tools utilized for extracting and analyzing multiscale geometric and topological information from metric spaces.

-Typically, the \emph{persistent homology pipeline} (as induced by the Vietoris-Rips filration) is explained via the diagram:
+Typically, the \emph{persistent homology pipeline} (as induced by the Vietoris-Rips filtration) is explained via the diagram:

 where, from left to right, the second map is homology with field coefficients.
+Throughout the paper, we fix a base field $\field$.
+We restrict our considerations to finite metric spaces, finite-dimensional simplicial complexes, and finite-dimensional chain complexes.
+Specifically, in this paper, for any chain complex $(C_*,\partial)$, the total dimension $\dim(C_*)=\sum_{k\geq 0}\dim(C_k)$ is finite.

-Pairs of birth and death times of topological features (such as connected components, loops, voids and so on) give rise to the \emph{barcode}, or also called the \emph{persistence diagram}, of a given metric space \cite{edelsbrunner2000topological,carlsson2009topology}.
-The so-called \emph{bottleneck distance} $\db$ between the persistent homology barcodes arising from the Vietoris-Rips filtration of metric spaces provides a polynomial time computable lower bound for the \emph{Gromov-Hausdorff distance} $\dgh$ between the underlying metric spaces \cite{CCSGMO09,CSO14}.
+Pairs of birth and death times of topological features (such as connected components, loops, voids, and so on) give rise to the \emph{barcode}, also called the \emph{persistence diagram}, of a given metric space \cite{edelsbrunner2002topological,carlsson2009topology}.
+The so-called \emph{bottleneck distance} $\db$ between the persistent homology barcodes arising from the Vietoris-Rips filtration of metric spaces provides a polynomial time computable lower bound for the \emph{Gromov-Hausdorff distance} $\dgh$ between the underlying metric spaces.
 However, this bound is not tight, in general (cf. Example \ref{ex:twopointspace}).
-A restricted version of this theorem states:
+A version of this theorem restricted to the case of finite metric spaces states: